 - Breathable and allows the air to circulate preventing moisture build-up and muggy feeling.

 - Easy to clean and wash.

 - Not as hypoallergenic as Tencel sheets.

-Conclusion: Tencel vs Cotton – Which sheets are better?
+Lyocell vs Cotton – Which sheets are better?

-Tencel and cotton have unique and superb features that both provide superior comfort whenever the time calls for a snooze.
+Tencel Lyocell and cotton have unique and superb features that both provide superior comfort whenever the time calls for a snooze.

-Tencel sheets are ideal for people with particular needs namely hygiene, skin concerns, and health issues.
+Eucalyptus sheets are ideal for people with particular needs namely hygiene, skin concerns, and health issues.

 Besides its extreme softness and smoothness, Lyocell is woven from eco-friendly materials and known to be hypoallergenic and hence, can provide safe and clean sheets to sleep in.